HenryGinn/Catan/README.md

 - The neural network architecture can be made in such a way to respect the symmetry group of the hexagon, i.e., $D_{12}$.
 In a similar way to how the player data was handled symmetrically, the board state position can be as well by making all functions of board state symmetrical upon permuting the symmetrical board states.
 This still gives the network information about the relative position of everything on the board and so it can develop a notion of distance.
 - It is well adapted to a hexagonal board.
 The symmetrical and non-symmetrical coordinates have been perfectly decomposed into the azimuthal and radial components respectively.

 The particular nodes associated with each vertex/edge/face does not matter as any change in order is simply a permutation of the rows of the weight matrices in the first layer.
 The board is defined in terms of its vertices.
-Each edge is defined by two vertices.
+Each edge is defined by two vertices, and each vertex has a list of tiles associated with it.
 There are five parts to the board state.
 The first two are independent of players, but the last three will need to have a node for each player.
 They are as follows:

 - The resource type of a hexagon
 - The number associated with a hexagon